 The Manufacturing and Engineering Industry Reference Committee (IRC), supported by IBSA Manufacturing, is reviewing three areas of the MEM Manufacturing and Engineering Training Package: welding skills; technical skills; and trainer, supervisor and coordinator skills.

 Refer to the Case for Change for more information on the training package components to be modified, and the research undertaken to support this project.

 - The welding stream is now underway, with a Technical Advisory Committee (TAC) formed in 2019 to discuss new welding units.

-- The technical stream will initially focus on absorbing the Victorian accredited Diploma of Applied Technologies course into the MEM Manufacturing and Engineering Training Package, with a further suite of technical qualifications to follow.
+- The technical stream will focus on the development of the 4 new qualifications below as well as absorbing the Victorian accredited Diploma of Applied Technologies course into the MEM Manufacturing and Engineering Training Package:

 - The remaining stream, Trainer/Supervisor/Coordinator, relies on the completion of the MEM Release 3.0 Transition Project work and is due to move to the research phase later in 2020.

 Why we are reviewing it